palkast/mlregression/README.md

 ## End to end ML project using CICD
-This project is developed to deploy ml application using Github Action In Azure Web App.< /br>
+This project is developed to deploy ml application using Github Action In Azure Web App.
 ## Steps :
 ## 1.Build the linear regression model to predict price of a GemStone.
 [![Picture1.png](https://i.postimg.cc/WbJ0ZMyV/Picture1.png)](https://postimg.cc/jLtW0JK3)